maxiv-science/contrast/README.md

 Detectors are chosen through detector groups.
 The variable `lib.environment.env.currentDetectorGroup` selects which detector group to read out when scanning.
 A detector can be a member of many groups, but only one group can be selected at the same time. `DetectorGroup` objects are iterable and generally nice.

 ## recorders
 Data is captured by recorders.
 Recorders are run in separate processes and get data through queues, avoiding holding up the main acquisition loop because of I/O. They can do anything with the data, for example saving to `hdf5` files or live plotting.
 See the `Hdf5Recorder` and `PlotRecorder` classes for examples.
+The former is very primitive still, but the latter is quite nice.

 The `lsrec` macro lists currently running recorders.
 ```
 In [30]: lsrec